maddydou/SE/README.txt

 		python3 python_udpclient.py

 	Follow the prompts in the UDP client to send equipment codes or control to the program.

+	If the processes are opened by player_entry.py and the entry screen process terminates, the user may need to manually terminate the UDP processes.

 Database
 	Create a database named photon with a table called players having at least the following columns: